How To Steal Interceptions With Palms Coverage

 We’ve drawn two different scenarios in the picture above—one with the receiver breaking inwards and one with the receiver breaking out.
 Test yourself on what the corner will do on each play.

-Safeties Rules In Robber Coverage
+Safeties Rules In Palms Coverage

 • In a 2×2 formation, the safety is also reading the #2 receiver